-Net interest income was up \$1.1 million for the first quarter 2018 over the same time frame in 2017 due to the increase in loan interest income and partially offset by higher interest expense, as previously mentioned.
-There has also been a \$167 thousand increase in net interest income over fourth quarter 2017.
+Net interest income was up \$1.1 million for the second quarter 2018 over the same time frame in 2017 due to the increase in loan interest income and partially offset by higher interest expense, as previously mentioned.
 As the new loans added in 2017 and 2018 generate more income, management expects the benefits of the Company's strategy of repositioning the balance sheet to continue to widen this margin as measured in dollars.
+In terms of net interest margin rate, the Bank recognizes competition for deposits have and will continue to put pressure on the margin which may lead to a tightening.